List of summaries, consolidations and regulations

 The Partnership Act sets out the rules for partnerships carrying on business in Saskatchewan and for the dissolution of partnerships.

-Partnerships doing business in Saskatchewan, including extra-provincial partnerships, must register their business names under The Business Names Registration Act..
-However, the laws of the jurisdiction in which the extra-provincial partnership is formed govern its formation, internal affairs and limited liability of limited partners.
+Partnerships doing business in Saskatchewan, including extra-provincial partnerships, must register their business names under The Business Names Registration Act.
+However, the laws of the jurisdiction in which the extra-provincial partnership is formed govern its formation, internal affairs and the liability of limited partners.

-A partnership is an unincorporated business organization.
-Unlike business corporations, for example, a partnership has no legal existence distinct from the individuals composing it.
+A partnership is an unincorporated organization that subsists between persons carrying on business in common with a view of profit.
+The persons that make up a partnership may include individuals over 18 year's old, Indian bands, corporations or limited partnerships.
+Unlike business corporations, for example, a partnership has no legal existence distinct from the persons composing it.
 The partners are jointly and severally liable.

 In a general partnership, two or more general partners manage the business, share in the profits, and are equally responsible or liable for its debts.
-Their individual acts are binding on the other partners and all partners are personally liable for the partnerships' total liabilities.
+Any individual acts by a partner are binding on the other partners and all partners are personally liable for the partnerships' total liabilities.

 In a limited partnership, there must be at least one general partner and at least one limited partner.
 The limited partner or partners may invest in the business but are not directly involved in management, have no say in the daily operations of the company, and are liable only to the extent of their investments.